rust-lang/blog.rust-lang.org/posts/2023-12-18-survey-launch.md

----
-layout: post
++++
+layout = "post"
-title: "Launching the 2023 State of Rust Survey"
-author: The Rust Survey Working Group
-description: "Share your experience using Rust in the eighth edition of the State of Rust Survey"
+title = "Launching the 2023 State of Rust Survey" author = "The Rust Survey Working Group" description = "Share your experience using Rust in the eighth edition of the State of Rust Survey"
----
++++

 It’s time for the [2023 State of Rust Survey](https://www.surveyhero.com/c/4vxempzc)!